Organic Weed Control

 - Goal Four: Use cover cropping to your advantage.
 Choose species that will grow fast and beat the weeds in the race upward, toward sunlight.

 - Goal Five: Get the right tools.
 A weeding project with the right tools can really speed up your work and allow you to get the weeds from the root, so you’re not back in the same weed patch next weekend.
-(We love hori hori knives, groundhogs or hand mattocks, stirrup hoes, standard hoes, and diamond hoes.
-Click here for a list of great tool suppliers.)
+(We love hori hori knives, groundhogs or hand mattocks, stirrup hoes, standard hoes, and diamond hoes.)